NikSchaefer/My-CLI/README.md

 Built to handle Networking Tasks along with Opening applications from the command line

 NAME:
-My Personal CLI - Boosting Productivity and opening apps from the Command Line
+   My-Cli - General Commmands to enhance the terminal

 USAGE:
-cli.exe [global options] command [command options] [arguments...]
+   my-cli.exe [global options] command [command options] [arguments...]

 COMMANDS:
-`ns` Looks up Nameservers for a host
+   `new    `  clone a new template, django, go, next `ns     `  Looks up Nameservers
-`ip ` Looks up Nameservers for a host
+   `ip     `  Looks up the specified ip address
-`cname ` Looks up CNAME for a host
+   `cname  `  Looks up CNAME for a given host
    `mx     `  Looks up MX records for a host
-`host ` Looks up a hosts addresses
+   `host   `  Looks up a specified hosts addresses `browser`  Opens Chrome to the url if specified `discord`  Opens Discord
-`browser ` Opens Chrome
-`dis ` Opens Discord
-`spotify ` Opens Spoitfy
+   `spotify`  Opens Spoitfy
-`help, h ` Shows a list of commands or help for one command
+   `help, h`  Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h  show help (default: false)

-specify host with `--host google.com`

 # Setting to Enviroment Variable